joelparkerhenderson/wordbooks/quality_attributes.md

 * [interoperability](https://wikipedia.org/wiki/Interoperability)

-* [instrumentability]: the degree to which it is possible to instrument the system.
+* [instrumentability](TODO): the degree to which it is possible to instrument the system.

 * [isolateability](https://en.wikipedia.org/wiki/Isolation_(database_systems)): the degree to which items are kept separate, such as for ACID transactions, testing.